devops-templates/ansible-roles-shadowsocks-server/README.md

   end: 9009
 ```

-This configuration will create 10 shadowsocks instances with the same method and password, and listening on port 9000 to 9009.
+This configuration will create 10 shadowsocks instances with the same method and password, and listening on port from 9000 to 9009(exclude).

 ## Dependencies